LEGENDSTER/timenode/README.md

 # This guide is meant for setting up a HOT/COLD SETUP WITH LINUX.

-# Use this script on a fresh install of Ubuntu 16.04 - MUST BE 16.04 x64

 # STEP 1 - Sending Collateral Coins